Guidance

 Suspect case definitions

 The criteria for testing has been listed as ‘suspect case definitions’ based on the current scientific knowledge of influenza A (H5N1) infection in mammals.
-At present, there is no evidence to suggest that mammals other than those in the order Carnivora (such as pigs, equines and ruminants), would develop infection once exposed.
-If the evidence changes, these suspect case definitions may be expanded.
+The latest scientific evidence and veterinary advice is regularly reviewed.
+If the evidence changes, these suspect case definitions may be updated or expanded to include additional case definitions.

 Keepers must report kept mammals which are present on an infected premises (where avian influenza has been confirmed in poultry or other captive birds) to the APHA case officer as part of the veterinary investigation at the premises.
 The animals may be sampled.
 The decision to do so is outside the scope of this guidance.